Symposium P3Venti

 Pandemic Preparedness through Ventilation

-Visit the P3Venti Symposium on Wednesday February 28 2024 in Zoetermeer!
-TNO and its partners are happy to discuss the benefits of ventilation and its role in preventing the spreading of viruses.
-At the symposium we will share our findings, and bring together science and practice in order to learn from each other and align our work.
-With inspiring speakers and active workshops we will make it an energetic day.
-Sign up now to learn from each other and join the conversation on how we can make the P3Venti research program even better aligned with the questions that arise in both science and practice.
+On Thursday the 9th of October the second P3Venti Symposium will take place in Zoetermeer.
+TNO and its partners will discuss the benefits of ventilation and its role in preventing the spreading of viruses.
+At the symposium we share our findings, and bring together science and practice in order to learn from each other and align our work.
+With inspiring speakers and active workshops it will be an energetic day.

 Cross-pollination between practice and research

 P3Venti is at the intersection of science and practice.
 Findings or questions from one field of knowledge or one industry can be of great importance for other work fields and branches.
-During this symposium we will share the research results of the P3Venti program so far.
-In addition, we want to discuss the associated action perspective.
+During this symposium we will share the research results of the P3Venti program.
+In addition, we will discuss the associated action perspective.
 How can we use the results for other studies?
-And what do they mean for my own healthcare institution?
-In addition, we want to retrieve which questions arise in the scientific field and within long-term healthcare institutions so that we can make the research program even more in line with this.
+And what do they mean for healthcare institutions and sports facilities?

 Symposium participants

-This symposium focuses on scientists in the field of virus spread and the role of ventilation in this, as well as on the long-term care: decision makers/administrators/directors, facility managers, property owners and care providers of long-term care institutions.
+This symposium focuses on scientists in the field of virus spread and the role of ventilation in this, as well as on the long-term care and sports facilities which are socially urgent.
+We welcome decision makers, administrators, directors, facility managers, property owners and care providers of long-term care institutions, fitness rooms and swimming pools.

 Program